-From the perspective of the Internal Revenue Service, the tax treatment of ETFs and mutual funds are the same.
+From the perspective of the IRS, the tax treatment of ETFs and mutual funds are the same.
 Both are subject to capital gains tax and taxation of dividend income.
-However, ETFs are structured in such a manner that taxes are minimized for the holder of the ETF and the ultimate tax bill – after the ETF is sold and capital gains tax is incurred – is less than what the investor would have paid with a similarly structured mutual fund.
+However, ETFs are structured in such a manner that taxes are minimized for the holder of the ETF and the ultimate tax bill (after the ETF is sold and capital gains tax is incurred) is less than what the investor would have paid with a similarly structured mutual fund.

 A mutual fund manager must constantly re-balance the fund by selling securities to accommodate shareholder redemptions or to re-allocate assets.
 The sale of securities within the mutual fund portfolio creates capital gains for the shareholders, even for shareholders who may have an unrealized loss on the overall mutual fund investment.

 In contrast, an ETF manager accommodates investment inflows and outflows by creating or redeeming “creation units,” which are baskets of assets that approximate the entirety of the ETF investment exposure.
 As a result, the investor usually is not exposed to capital gains on any individual security in the underlying structure.

 To be fair to mutual funds, managers take advantage of carrying capital losses from prior years, tax-loss harvesting, and other tax mitigation strategies to diminish the import of annual capital gains taxes.
 In addition, index mutual funds are far more tax efficient than actively managed funds because of lower turnover.